quantumkid/atoctx/README.txt

 INSTALLATION:

-Put atoctx.el somewhere that emacs can find it, or add it's path to the set of load paths in .emacs:
+Put atoctx.el somewhere that emacs can find it, or add its path to the set of load paths in .emacs:

 (add-to-list 'load-path "path/to/atoctx")